mhowlett/NNanomsg/README.md

 You will need to set the 'Platform Target' to x86 in any project that references NNanomsg.

-To build nanomsx, which is required for polling functionality, you will need to specify the path to the nanomsg source directory as follows:
+To build nanomsx, which will be referenced if you try to use the polling functionality, you will need to specify the path to the nanomsg source directory as follows:

 On Windows, in Visual Studio:
   1. Select View/Other Windows/Property Manager